HelTecAutomation/HeltecDocs/en/source/stm32/frequently_asked_questions.md

 # Heltec<sup>TM</sup> STM32+LoRa Series Frequently Asked Questions

-This page contains the most frequently questions from user. if this page's detail can't solve your problem, you can also talk in our forum: [community.heltec.cn](http://community.heltec.cn/)
+This page contains the most frequently questions from user.
+If this page's detail can't solve your problem, you can also talk in our forum: [community.heltec.cn](http://community.heltec.cn/)

 &nbsp;